A Soulstar Perspective on the Rise of Ill Health in the Workforce

 - 3 min read

-There’s been a lot of conversation recently about workplace sickness - and for good reason.
-Sir Charlie Mayfield, former John Lewis boss and author of the new “Keep Britain Working” review, has warned that the UK is “sliding into an avoidable crisis” due to the growing number of people leaving work because of ill health.
+There’s been significant conversation recently about workplace sickness, and for good reason.
+Sir Charlie Mayfield, former John Lewis boss and author of the new “Keep Britain Working” review, has warned that the UK is “sliding into an avoidable crisis.”
+This is due to the growing number of people leaving work because of ill health.

 Since 2019, an additional 800,000 people have stepped away from the workforce due to health-related issues.
 The estimated cost to employers?
-Around £85 billion a year - but the real cost is much deeper.
-It’s showing up in exhaustion, disconnection, burnout, and a sense that our systems - and our bodies - are stretched beyond their limits.
+Around £85 billion a year.
+However, the real cost runs much deeper.
+It manifests as exhaustion, disconnection, burnout, and a sense that our systems—and our bodies—are stretched beyond their limits.

 The Human Cost Behind the Numbers

-What’s particularly concerning is the rise in younger people, aged 16-34, dropping out of work altogether, many citing mental health struggles.
+What’s particularly concerning is the rise in younger people, aged 16-34, dropping out of work altogether.
+Many cite mental health struggles as the reason.

-This isn’t just about absence; it’s about overwhelm.
-It’s about nervous systems stuck in survival mode - constantly on alert, trying to cope in environments that prioritise productivity over presence.
+This situation isn’t just about absence; it’s about overwhelm.
+It’s about nervous systems stuck in survival mode—constantly on alert and trying to cope in environments that prioritise productivity over presence.

-Sir Charlie Mayfield points to how “fit notes” can sometimes become barriers to communication between employees and workplaces, creating a disconnect that makes returning to work even harder.
-The truth is, when people feel unseen or unsupported, they begin to disengage - not just from their job, but from themselves.
+Sir Charlie Mayfield points out that “fit notes” can sometimes become barriers to communication between employees and workplaces.
+This creates a disconnect that makes returning to work even harder.
+When people feel unseen or unsupported, they begin to disengage—not just from their job but from themselves.

 Work Shouldn’t Break Us - It Should Support Us

-Soulstar believes that fulfilling work can and should be good for health.
-The right kind of work offers structure, purpose, connection, and self-worth - all essential for our emotional and nervous system health.
-But for that to be true, workplaces need to evolve.
+At Soulstar, we believe that fulfilling work can and should be good for health.
+The right kind of work offers structure, purpose, connection, and self-worth—all essential for our emotional and nervous system health.
+However, for this to be true, workplaces need to evolve.

 How Soulstar Can Help